 Drawbacks of Double-Stage Air Compressors

-There are a few downsides of the dual-stage air compressor as well.
+There are a few downsides to the dual-stage air compressor as well.
 They are bulky and heavy as they have to produce high power.
-However, the extensive weight makes them very difficult to carry and you even can’t move it from one place to another with ease.
+However, the extensive weight makes them very difficult to carry and you even can’t move them from one place to another with ease.
 The absence of a portability feature also causes storage problems as keeping them on a car’s trunk or at home is a bit difficult.

 It requires high maintenance and proper care.
 The heavy assembly of the dual-stage air compressor requires proper lubrication and regular oil change.
 If the oil isn’t replaced properly, then the chances of damage get higher.
 Oil attracts dust and the accumulation of dust and oil affect the performance and efficiency of the air compressor.